Skip to content

 Massachusetts plumbing license exam

-If you want to become a licensed plumber in Massachusetts, you will need to pass the Journeyman and Master plumbing license exams.
+If you want to become a licensed plumber in Massachusetts, you will need to pass the Journeyman and Master written and practical plumbing license exams.

 • General Regulations, Inspections, and Permits